Image

 What Can Lead to Child Pornography Charges in Boone County, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Boone County, MO area.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years of age as a participant or portrayed observer.
+Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around Boone County, MO.
+As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.

-As per RSMo § 573.037, an individual commits the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor below 18 years of age or obscene material portraying what seems to be a minor under 18 years old.
+As per RSMo § 573.037, an individual commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor less than 18 years old or obscene material portraying what seems to be a minor less than 18 years old.

-A few examples of specific child pornography charges in Boone County and across the state of Missouri are:
+A few specific instances of child pornography charges in Boone County and elsewhere in Missouri are:

 • Promoting Child Pornography: Distributing or selling child pornography to an adult, or promoting adult pornography to a minor.